iterater/iterater.github.io/teaching.md

 - Computational biomedicine (MSc program, defenses in 2018, 2019, 2020)
 - Digital healthcare (MSc program, defense in 2021)
-- Intelligent big data technologies in medicine and healthcare (specialization in MSc program "Big data and machine learning", defense in 2022)
+- Intelligent big data technologies in medicine and healthcare (specialization in MSc program "Big data and machine learning", defenses in 2022, 2023)

 ## Lecturing, giving and organizing courses